 FDA Issues Warning Over Kim Kardashian's Posts On Morning Sickness Pill

 Twice Rejected By The FDA, 'Viagra For Women' Drug Makers Continue Libido Pill PushThe makers of a twice-rejected pill intended to boost libido in women will try once again this week to persuade regulators that the drug warrants approval as the first prescription treatment for low sexual desire in women.

-Kind bars are the solution for many who want a healthy snack on the run, but you might want to slow down before you trust what those labels say, according to the Food and Drug Administration.
+Kind Bars Aren't so Kind to Your Health, FDA FindsKind bars are the solution for many who want a healthy snack on the run, but you might want to slow down before you trust what those labels say, according to the Food and Drug Administration.

 Egg Safety Tips for EasterEaster celebrations often call for dying eggs and hunting through the grass for those colorful eggs, but mishandling or eating eggs that haven't been kept in the refrigerator can cause serious illness, officials say.

 FDA: Recall Expanded for Blue Bell Ice Cream ProductsFederal authorities say Blue Bell is expanding the recall of some ice cream products because of possible exposure to the listeria bacteria.